i1li/i1li.github.io/README.md

 - Enables seamless navigation within the application without full page reloads, improving user experience without complication of a framework.
 - Default "display all posts" view at root directory, with posts auto-expanding upon scroll, shows a welcome intro message & navigation links at top of page.
 - Individual post view at unique URLs removes the welcome intro from display, & autoscrolls post header to top.
 Also clones a copy of the post navigation links shown in the post header, to the bottom of post.
-- Manages browser history & navigation state using the History API (`history.pushState` & `window.onpopstate`), allowing for bookmarkable URLs & functional forward/backward navigation.
+- Manages browser history & navigation state using the History API (`history.pushState`, `history.replaceState`, & `window.onpopstate`), allowing for bookmarkable URLs & functional forward/backward navigation.
+- Updates browser URL as user scrolls through posts with `updateURLonScroll` function
 - Implements custom logic to show/hide content based on the current navigation state, simulating the behavior of a multi-page application within a single HTML document.

 <h3 id="Target Links / Hash Links As Subpages">Target Links / Hash Links As Subpages</h3>